Community Report

 Indigenous Ways of Knowing, Being, Doing and Connecting

-At UCalgary, advancing the recommendations from ii’ taa’poh’to’p’ is central to our approach to teaching and learning.
-We are dedicated to integrating Indigenous Ways of Knowing, Being, Doing, and Connecting into our processes, programs, and offerings, ensuring that the knowledge and wisdom of past generations guide us as we move forward together.
+At UCalgary, working with partners to advance the recommendations from ii’ taa’poh’to’p’ is central to our teaching and learning approaches.
+The TI is dedicated to supporting educators and affirming Indigenous Ways of Knowing, Being, Doing, and Connecting in our processes, programs, and offerings.

 “By grounding the students in a traditional way, I am working in reciprocity.
 I am sharing my knowledge to ensure that this knowledge continues on to the future generations”